assaf/zombie/README.md

 Returns the main window's document.
 Only valid after opening a document (see `browser.open`).

+### browser.dump

+Dump a lot of information about the browser state to the console.

 ### browser.fill(field, value) : this

 Fill in a field: input field or text area.